codewithprash/item_count_button/README.md

 ```
 ## Widget Properties

-TODO: The ItemCount widget accepts the following properties:
+The ItemCount widget accepts the following properties:

 - initialValue (required): The initial value of the counter.
 - minValue (required): The minimum value the user can pick.